Bodo-inc/Bodo-examples/examples/tpch/README.md

 ### Running queries

 Create a new terminal, then run the following commands.
-Note that mpiexec is not needed here as the distribution is handled by creating a client that connects to the scheduler file.

 Using data from local